dgaydukov/cert-ocpjp11/files/ocpjp11.md

 finally
 ```

-**If we didn't run `run` method, and no exception in try block, so only resources would be closed, and after finally would run
+**If we didn't call `run` method, and no exception in try block, so only resources would be closed, and after finally would run
 ```
 MyResource created
 MyResource closed